 Though there is a lot of hard work involved, there are many benefits to becoming a real estate broker.
 Here are some of them.

-Running Your Own Real Estate Brokerage or Landing a Managerial Role
+Run Your Own Real Estate Brokerage or Become a Manager

 In order to open your own real estate firm, you have to be a licensed broker.
 There are two ways to run your own brokerage.
 You can either work alone and simply keep all commissions earned from your transactions, or you can recruit and hire other real estate agents or associate brokers to work under your license.
 In this case, those agents and associate brokers will split their commissions with you, the designated broker.
 Or, if you’re running a high-split firm, they will pay desk fees.